 1. The Impact of Colors

-2. Buttons and Call-to-Actions
+2. Buttons and Calls to Action

 3. Layout and Visual Hierarchy